Gastroenterology Services In Croydon | Shirley Oaks Hospital Skip to main content

 Fast assessment and treatment for your digestive system concerns

-Gastroenterology is the field of medicine that investigates, diagnoses and treats diseases and dysfunctions of the digestive system.
-A doctor who specialises in this field is known as a Consultant Gastroenterologist.
+Gastroenterology is the field of medicine that investigates, diagnoses and treats diseases and dysfunctions found in your digestive system.
+A doctor who specialises in this field is known as a gastroenterologist.

-Your gastrointestinal (GI) tract stretches from mouth to anus and is made up of:
+Your gastrointestinal (GI) tract runs from mouth to anus and is made up of:

-• Upper GI –the mouth, oesophagus, stomach and first part of the small intestine
+• Upper GI – your mouth, tongue, oesophagus, stomach and first part of the small intestine

-• Lower GI (Colorectal) - the latter part of the small intestine, large intestine (or Colon), rectum and anus.
+• Lower GI (Colorectal) – the latter part of your small intestine, your large intestine (or colon), rectum, and anus

-• HBP (Hepato Pancreato Biliary) – liver, pancreas and gallbladder
+• HBP (hepato pancreato biliary) – your liver, pancreas, and gallbladder

-If a problem occurs in any of these parts of the digestive system, whether it is caused by disease, dysfunction or damage, it can have a significant effect on your health, vitality and energy levels.
+If a problem occurs in any of these parts of the digestive system, it can have a significant effect on your health, vitality and energy levels.
 Many problems in the digestive system will cause noticeable symptoms, such as pain in the abdomen, bloating or heartburn.

-The Consultant Gastroenterologists at The Shirley Oaks Hospital provide expert assessment, diagnosis and treatment for a wide range of digestive system conditions and symptoms.
-They would be delighted to help you too.
+At Shirley Oaks Hospital, our consultant gastroenterologists provide expert assessment, diagnosis, and treatment for a wide range of digestive system conditions and symptoms.
+They would be delighted to help you on your healthcare journey with us.

 • Pain in the abdomen